Sakleshpur: Geography

-Sakleshpur taluk is bounded by Belur taluk to the northeast, Alur taluk to the east, Dakshina Kannada district to the west, Chikmagalur district to the northwest and Kodagu district to the southeast and south.

 The Western Ghats mountains extend along the western edge of the taluk, separating Sakleshpur from Dakshina Kannada district.
-The rest of the district lies on the Deccan Plateau.
-The Hemavati River, a tributary of the Kaveri, drains the eastern portion of the town, originating in Chikkamagaluru district and flowing through Sakleshpur town.
+The Hemavati River, a tributary of the Kaveri, drains the eastern portion of the town, originating in Mudigere taluk of Chikkamagaluru district and flowing through Sakleshpur town.

-Two rivers flow in western part of Sakleshpura taluk and drain through the Ghats.
-The Kempuhole River originates near Manjarabad Fort and flows westward to join the Netravati River, which empties into the Arabian Sea at Mangalore.
-The Kumaradhara River, another tributary of the Netravati, drains the southwestern portion of the taluk.
-These rivers form passes through the Ghats.
-The Bangalore-Mangalore Highway follows the Kempuhole River, as does the rail line linking Sakleshpur to Mangalore.
-Bisle Ghat Road follows the Kumaradhara, linking the southwestern portion of the taluk to Kulkunda and Subramanya in Dakshina Kannada.
+The Netravati River flows westward, which empties into the Arabian Sea at Mangalore.
+The Kumaradhara River, a tributary of the river Netravathi, drains the southwestern portion of the taluk.

-Jenkal or Jenukallu Betta which is 1380 m above mean sea level, the highest peak in Hassan district, is located in Sakleshpura Taluk.
+Jenkal or Jenukallu Betta which is 1380 m above sea level, the highest peak in Hassan district, is located in Sakleshpura Taluk.
 It is around 38 kilometres from Sakleshpura town.

-Biodiversity

-Sakleshpur is located in the Western Ghats, a mountain range that stretches from Kerala to Gujarat.
-The southern range around Sakleshpur, which includes the Bisle Reserve Forest, is listed as one of the 18 bio-diversity hotspots in the world.
-The sub-tropical climate and heavy rains during the wet season create an environment where several unique plant and animal species flourish.

-Local flora of Sakleshpur include the reddish-orange pagoda flower (Clerodendrum paniculatum), locally known as raktha pushpa (blood flower).

 Climate

-Sakleshpur has Aw climate, according to the Koppen-Geiger classification.
+Sakleshpur has a Tropical savanna climate (AW), according to the Koppen-Geiger classification.
 In 2022 Hethur hobli in Sakleshpura taluk received the maximum downpour of 4305 mm.
 As per the records, the highest rainfall of 33.96 inches (862.5 mm) in June alone was recorded in 1896.